-- Restoration of the tooth must be determined essential by using the criteria for approval as defined in the section titled 'Scope of Coverage for Essential Services Programs' on pages 3-4of this manual - 2.
+- Restoration of the tooth must be determined essential by using the criteria for approval as defined in the section titled 'Scope of Coverage for Essential Services Programs' on pages 2-3 of this manual - 2.
 Dental Services that are not necessary - 3.
 Any dental procedure performed solely for cosmetic/aesthetic reasons (cosmetic procedures are those procedures that improve physical appearance) - 4.
 Any dental procedure not directly associated with dental disease - 5.
-All indirect restorations like crowns, bridge abutments, pontics, inlays, onlays, post and core are covered once per tooth per 60 consecutive months - 6.
-Restorations placed solely for abrasion, attrition or for cosmetic purposes are beyond the scope of the program - 7.
+Clinical situations that can be effectively treated by a less costly, dental appropriate alternative procedure will be assigned a benefit based on the least costly procedure - 6.
+All indirect restorations like crowns, bridge abutments, pontics, inlays, onlays, post and core are covered once per tooth per 60 consecutive months - 7.
+Restorations placed solely for abrasion, attrition or for cosmetic purposes are beyond the scope of the program - 8.
 Prefabricated resin crowns are allowed once every 24 months